-Monopoly supplier of monetary base
+Monopoly supplier of the monetary base

-The central bank is the sole issuer of banknotes and bank reserves, which means that it is the monopoly supplier of the monetary base in the euro area.
-The monetary base consists of
+The Eurosystem is the sole issuer of banknotes and sets the reserve requirements for the commercial banks, which means that it is the monopoly supplier of the monetary base.

-These items are liabilities on the Eurosystem's balance sheet.
-Reserves can be broken down further into required and excess reserves.
-In the Eurosystem's minimum reserve system, counterparties are obliged to hold reserves with the national central banks (NCBs) as deposits and reserves as loan collaterals.
-The 2% reserve requirement currently applies to liabilities with maturity up to two years on the credit institutions' balance sheet.
-Beyond that, credit institutions usually hold only a small amount of voluntary excess reserves, because voluntary reserves do not earn income with the Eurosystem.
+The components of the monetary base are recorded as a liability on the balance sheet of the Eurosystem.
+Reserves can be broken down further into mandatory reserves and excess reserves.
+In the Eurosystem's minimum reserve system, credit institutions have to hold reserves as deposits and loan collaterals on accounts at the national central banks.
+The reserve requirement is currently 1% for liabilities with maturity of up to two years.
+Beyond that, credit institutions usually hold only small amounts on their accounts at central banks, as those amounts do not earn income with the Eurosystem.

 Signalling the monetary policy stance

-Ensuring proper functioning of the money market
+Ensuring the functioning of the money market